matuteiglesias/journal/content/Dev/2025-03-01_Optimized_PostgreSQL_Batch_Insertion_and_Performan.md

 ### Key Activities
 - Discussed performance issues related to inserting rows in PostgreSQL and suggested solutions to improve batch insert efficiency.
-- Analyzed database health metrics, including memory usage, CPU performance, and disk I/O, with recommendations for [[optimization]].
+- Analyzed database health metrics, including memory usage, CPU performance, and disk I/O, with recommendations for optimization.
 - Addressed the P0003 error in PostgreSQL during multi-row inserts and provided solutions.
 - Presented an optimized SQL approach for batch inserting records without using the `RETURNING` clause.
 - Improved SQL insertion strategies to prevent timeouts by using ID-based pagination instead of OFFSET.